Together with Sygnis S.A. – we did a joint 3D printing project!

 "The most difficult part was preparing the right polymer blend with black bread.
 The whole process went quite smoothly, as 3devo provides ready-made material profiles for the most popular thermoplastics for 3D printing.
 They make it easy to work with new blends and experiment independently, comments Natalia Pawlowska, junior engineer in the R&D department of Sygnis SA.

-More projects lie ahead.
+More projects ahead

 Approximately 2 million tonnes of bread are wasted in Poland every year, indicating a significant problem and, at the same time, an opportunity for innovative solutions that could save unsold bread and create new products from it, exactly as in the case above.